mahdi12167/libmini/libmini/qtviewer/README.txt

 * The DB format provides mip-mapped s3tc-compressed image data.
 * The DB format also provides lzw-compressed floating point elevation data.

 !!
-Image Layers

-An image layer can contain imagery (color layer) or elevation information (dem layer).

-The usual file format for color and dem layers is geotiff.
-See http://www.gdal.org for more information on that format and additional tools to process geotiff images.

-!!
 User Interface

-The Qt viewer supports drag and drop of geo-referenced images and tileset urls.
+The QTViewer user interface supports drag and drop of geo-referenced images and tileset urls.

 The images are displayed as 3D thumbnails at the geo-referenced position, whereas the tilesets are displayed in full 3D.
 The images